Azure/ResourceModules/modules/Microsoft.Network/networkManagers/readme.md

 _None_

+## Considerations

+There is currently an issue when deploying a network manager instance for a management group scope where the management group ID is a `guid`.
+For example, if the management group resource ID looks like `/providers/Microsoft.Management/managementGroups/f2857922-1732-4c0d-a8d4-7003b13be520`, then this will fail when the deployment happens via code but succeed if it was created using the Azure Portal.
+This does not impact management group IDs that use a regular string such as `mg-contoso`.

+The workaround is to deploy network manager using the Azure Portal first, before triggering it via code.
+This has been communicated to the network manager team and waiting on investigation outcomes and the documentation will be updated accordingly.

 ## Deployment examples

 The following module usage examples are retrieved from the content of the files hosted in the module's `.test` folder.